InMode Forma + Fx — InMode Forma · Fx

 Do you offer FaceTite or BodyTite?

-I had Thermage 2 years ago — is now the right time for Forma maintenance?
+Thermage 2 years ago — Forma maintenance now?

 Will Forma replace a facelift?

-Do I need to stop my skincare routine before Forma or Lumecca?
+Do I need to stop skincare before Forma or Fx?

 Notice